zadarastorage/zadara-examples/k8s/eksd/README.md

 * CNI - using Flannel, providing basic pod networking abilities
     * You may switch to Calico - TBD
 * CSI - using the EBS driver, providing block persistance abilities:
-    * The `ebs-cs` StorageClass is pre-configured (note it is not set as the default StorageClass, so you may override it with other CSIs)
+    * The `ebs-cs` StorageClass is pre-configured and set as the default StorageClass (you may [override](https://kubernetes.io/docs/tasks/administer-cluster/change-default-storage-class/) it with other CSIs)
-    * You can mark `ebs-sc` as the default (implicit) StorageClass by setting the `storageclass.kubernetes.io/is-default-class` annotation to `true`: \
-      `kubectl patch storageclass ebs-sc -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'`
-    * The snapshotting abilities are pre-configured with the `csi-aws-vsc` VolumeSnapshotClass
+    * The snapshotting abilities are pre-configured with the `ebs-vsc` VolumeSnapshotClass (including the Kasten-ready [annotation](https://docs.kasten.io/latest/install/storage.html#csi-snapshot-configuration) for seamless operability)

 ## Optional: Make your own EKS-D image (Packer)
 Only relevant if you wish to bake your own EKS-D image